Best e-liquid blends for ecig coils explained

 If you're new to vaping, we understand it's very confusing, but hopefully this page will help you.

 Achieving best flavour mainly depends on the temperature the liquid (and flavourings) are heated to, but different e-liquids can taste a little different depending on the coils you're using.
-You may be disappointed with the flavour in one of your tanks, but it may taste great if you have other type you can try it with.
+You may be disappointed with the flavour in one device, but it may taste great if you have other type you can try.

 If you don't know what a coil or atomizer head is click here, and if you don't know which coil you have, look at it closely (you may need a magnifying glass) as it is usually written on them in very small writing.
 You'll be looking for something like 1.8Ω.